 4. Give a title to your Audio and click Save.

-1. To edit your audio, click on the learning activity and then Settings.
+1. To edit your audio, hover over the Audio learning activity you created and click on Settings.

-2. You have the option to either Paste the URL of the mp3 file from another website or use:
+2. You have the option to either Select the audio file you want to upload or Paste here the URL of the mp3 file you want to add.

 a.
 Google Drive, by copying the ID of the shareable URL (the part that has random numbers and letters) and paste it at the end of this link: https://drive.google.com/uc?export=download&id=